 Distribution of Funds

-Reverse mortgage loan proceed can be received in any combination of the following options:
+HECM loan proceeds can be received in any combination of the following options:

 • Line of credit – draw as needed up to the maximum eligible amount

-• Lump sum – a lump sum of cash at closing
+• Lump-sum – a lump sum of cash at closing (only available on fixed-rate loans)

 • Tenure – monthly payments for the life of the loan